ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)

 > [!IMPORTANT]
-> As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
+> **Make sure that as you define policies, you do not assign more than one policy to a segment**.
+For example, if you define one policy for a segment called *Sales*, do not define an additional policy for *Sales*.<p>In addition, as you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
 Defining (or editing) policies does not affect users until those policies are set to active status and then applied.

 (See [Example: Contoso's information barrier policies](#contosos-information-barrier-policies) in this article.)